-Nowadays, the classic menswear rules are not as strict as they were a few decades ago.
-Still, even in our frivolous day and age, choosing the right kind of shirt for the right occasion is a skill every gentleman must acquire.
-Otherwise, we are sorry to admit that he wouldn’t be a gentleman, but instead just a guy in a wrong shirt.
-To avoid this unfortunate circumstance, one needs to know a thing of two about fabrication, cut, and, above all, the style of the shirt one is about to put on.
+These days, classic menswear rules aren't as strict as they used to be a few decades ago.
+However, choosing the right kind of shirt for the right occasion is a skill every gentleman must acquire.
+Otherwise, we're sorry to admit that he wouldn’t be a gentleman, but instead just a guy in a wrong shirt.
+To avoid this unfortunate situation, one needs to know a thing or two about fabrication, cut, and, above all, the style of the shirt.

-And what is one of the important parts of a shirt’s style?
-That’s right, ladies and gentlemen, its the cuff.
+And what is one of the most important parts of a shirt’s style?
+That’s right, ladies and gentlemen, it's the cuff.
 There are a few different kinds of shirt cuffs out there, but most of them would fall into two main categories: a Single Cuff and a Double (French) Cuff.

 There’s only one exception.
 If you’re getting prepared for a Black Tie event - meaning you are wearing a dinner suit and a bowtie - a crisp white shirt with a French cuff, without a doubt, would be the most appropriate.

-For this occasion, our recommendation for you would be to wear a Single cuff shirt as a more casual alternative to a very formal French cuff.
+For this occasion, our recommendation for you would be to wear a single cuff shirt as a more casual alternative to a very formal french cuff.
 It could be combined with a blazer, smart chinos or jeans, and a pair of leather shoes or even sneakers.
 There is no rule against you taking the jacket off at some stage or even rolling up the sleeves of your shirt.
-Luckily, a single cuff option does allow some frivolity in this case.
+Luckily, a single cuff option does allow for some frivolity in this case.

 Important Business Meeting

-Assuming you wear a full suit for this occasion, a French cuff option does seem more appealing.
+Assuming you wear a full suit for this occasion, a french cuff option is more appealing.
 A double cuff shirt would make your look more refined.
-Additionally, a pair of thoughtfully selected cufflinks might send the right message to the observer and tell a bit more about your personality.
+Additionally, a pair of thoughtfully selected cufflinks might send the right message to the observer and show a bit more personality.

 Nicholas Jermyn Sartorial Advice

-If it's a French cuff option that you’re going for this time, we would discourage you from taking your jacket off while wearing the suit - a double cuff shirt looks best in a formal look.
-Keeping this in mind, make sure your suit is not too heavy; do go for the thinner fabric, when dressing for the day.
+If it's a french cuff option that you’re going for this time, we would discourage you from taking your jacket off while wearing a suit - a double cuff shirt looks best in a formal look.
+Keeping this in mind, make sure your suit is not too heavy; and go for a thinner fabric when dressing for the day.

 The right kind of layering

-At times you might prefer wearing a smart v-neck or crew neck knitwear instead of a jacket or simply want to throw in another layer of clothing into the mix because it’s chilly outside.
+At times you might prefer wearing a smart v-neck or crew neck knit instead of a jacket or simply want to throw on another layer of clothing because it’s chilly outside.
 If that’s the case, we recommend wearing a single cuff shirt instead of a double - it would look much tidier underneath your knit and won’t stretch its sleeves too much.